A carotid ultrasound examines the blood flow through the arteries in your neck that deliver blood from your heart to your brain.

-Carotid (kuh-ROT-id) ultrasound is a safe, painless procedure that uses sound waves to examine the structure and function of the carotid arteries in your neck.
+Carotid (kuh-ROT-id) ultrasound is a safe, painless procedure that uses sound waves to examine the blood flow through the carotid arteries.

 Your two carotid arteries are located on each side of your neck.
-Carotid arteries deliver blood from your heart to your brain.
+They deliver blood from your heart to your brain.

-Carotid ultrasound is usually used to test for blocked or narrowed carotid arteries, which can indicate an increased risk of stroke.
-Results from a carotid ultrasound can help your doctor determine what kind of treatment you may need to lower your risk of stroke.
+Carotid ultrasound tests for blocked or narrowed carotid arteries, which can increase the risk of stroke.
+The results can help your doctor determine a treatment to lower your stroke risk.

-The primary purpose of a carotid ultrasound is to test for narrowed carotid arteries that indicate an increased risk of stroke.
+A carotid ultrasound is performed to test for narrowed carotid arteries, which increase the risk of stroke.

-Your doctor may recommend a carotid ultrasound if you have medical conditions that increase the risk of stroke, including:
+Your doctor will recommend carotid ultrasound if you have transient ischemic attacks (TIAs) or certain types of stroke and may recommend a carotid ultrasound if you have medical conditions that increase the risk of stroke, including:

 - High blood pressure